pointerplays/campaignNotes/CoA/CoA_notes.md

     > Boat will wait 7 Days for us before moving on (unless we contact Koh Tam)
     > Raimus will visit us every 2 days for supplies
     > We will need to go through the entirety of hell to get out again
-    > In order to take a phtlactery outside, we need to 'convince' Bealzebub to let us
+    > In order to take a philactery outside, we need to 'convince' Bealzebub to let us

-Session 1 -2024-12-14 -
+Session 2 -2024-12-14 -

 - Teleported to Hell near the Bronze Citadel
     > Navigator/Captain of our ship, a follower of Cyric, Tiax